 But in order to get the newborn who urgently required medical attention, the caregivers had to direct all the chimps from their cells and out into the forest.
 The baby was then rushed to the sanctuary clinic.
-The sanctuary, run by Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT), a Non-Governmental organization, is home to 48 orphaned chimps rescued from all over Uganda.
+The sanctuary, run by Chimpanzee Sanctuary and Wildlife Conservation Trust (CSWCT), a Non-Governmental Organization, is home to 48 orphaned chimps rescued from all over Uganda.

 Situated 23km offshore from Entebbe, in Lake Victoria Uganda, beautiful Ngamba Island is almost 100 acres in size and boasts over 50 different types of vegetation that chimps utilize: the chimps are free to roam at their will, exploring their environment and foraging for food.
 Island facilities offer day and overnight visitors an exceptional opportunity to closely observe and interact with these fascinating great apes in this unique setting.

-Dr. Joshua Rukundo, the trust’s veterinarian/conservation programmes director, said 24 hours after his admission, the baby was still fragile and lifeless with almost no sign that he would live to see the next day.
+Dr. Joshua Rukundo, the trust’s veterinarian/conservation programs director, said 24 hours after his admission, the baby was still fragile and lifeless with almost no sign that he would live to see the next day.
 But surprisingly, not only did the frail baby live to see another day but many more weeks ahead; his condition moving from worse to promising and eventually to much better.

-At the time of writing this story, Survivor as he is now known, had grown from 1.5kg to a whopping 2.5kg in a space of only six weeks!
-He eats more, sleeps more and plays more!
-He is growing more and more hair as his skin toughens to be become resistant to the forest environment that will soon become his home.
+At the time of writing this story, Survivor as he is now known had grown from 1.5kg to a whopping 2.5kg in a space of only six weeks!
+He eats more, sleeps more, and plays more!
+He is growing more and more hair as his skin toughens to become resistant to the forest environment that will soon become his home.
 ‘Survivor’s miraculous recovery was made possible with the help of volunteers like Allison, a wildlife enthusiast from the USA, who has been a regular visitor at the sanctuary since it was opened in 1998.’
 Says Lilly Ajarova, CSWCT Executive Director.

 The 47-year-old executive director’s face beams with apparent happiness as she narrates what she calls “the most fulfilling mothering experience” she has ever had.

-For now, Survivor has to have limit contact with the outside world or she risks passing on infections from the visitors the young verve chimp.
-It means Ajarova now has to groom Survivor in way that reflects the personality of the primates.
+For now, Survivor has to have limited contact with the outside world or she risks passing on infections from the visitors the young verve chimp.
+It means Ajarova now has to groom Survivor in a way that reflects the personality of the primates.
 From the way she hoots to the way she breathes, everything must be consistent with the wild untamed lifestyle of the chimpanzees.

 Taking care of these chimpanzees is evidently a very demanding job requiring way over 24 hours of constant attention and observation.
 Luckily, Allison is not the only one charged with the Job, she is assisted by Betty Anjiku 45, a renowned caregiver who has mothered over 10 chimps on the island.